lcephas/msdocs-jboss-mysql-sample-app/README.md

 - azure-app-service
 - azure-database-mysql
 - azure-virtual-network
-urlFragment: msdocs-tomcat-mysql-sample-app
+urlFragment: msdocs-jboss-mysql-sample-app
 name: Deploy a JBoss web app with MySQL in Azure
 description: This is a JBoss web app using Servlet 6.0 and the Azure Database for MySQL flexible server.
 ---
 <!-- YAML front-matter schema: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main#supported-metadata-fields-for-readmemd -->

-# Deploy a Tomcat web app with MySQL in Azure
+# Deploy a JBoss EAP web app with MySQL in Azure

 This is a Java EE 10 web app that uses the Azure Database for MySQL flexible server.
 This app is designed to be be run locally with the WildFly Maven plugin and then deployed to a JBoss 8 EAP container in Azure App Service.
-You can either deploy this project by following the tutorial [*Deploy a JBoss web app with MySQL in Azure*](https://docs.microsoft.com/azure/app-service/tutorial-java-jboss-mysql-app). <!-- or by using the [Azure Developer CLI (azd)](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) according to the instructions below. -->
+You can either deploy this project by following the tutorial [*Deploy a JBoss web app with MySQL in Azure*](https://docs.microsoft.com/azure/app-service/tutorial-java-jboss-mysql-app) or by using the [Azure Developer CLI (azd)](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) according to the instructions below.

 ## Run the sample